 Lonely Planet's guide to cheap flights and smooth landings

 Stepping onto a plane is the moment your adventure begins for real.
 But cheap flights can be tough to find.
 Find the lowest air fares and irresistible international flights, and follow our expert tips for a smooth landing:

-- Flights usually go on sale up to 11 months in advance of the departure date.
-On a scheduled airline, this is usually the best time to book, unless you happen across a seat sale.
+Plan ahead, if you can.
+Flights usually go on sale up to 11 months in advance of the departure date.
+On a scheduled airline, this is usually the best time to book airline tickets for cheap (unless there’s a seat sale).

-- Charter flights are usually operated during peak season to either sunshine or ski resorts, and this is where you might pick up your last-minute bargain, especially if you’re not too picky about where you go.
+Want to escape but don’t mind where?
+Flexibility could help you win those cheap plane tickets.
+Charter flights are usually operated during peak season to either sunshine or ski resorts, and this is where you could grab that last-minute flight bargain — if you aren’t picky about where you go.

-- The first flight of the day is often the most punctual one, as your plane is already there waiting for you.
-Delays build up throughout the day.
+No patience for flight delays?
+The first flight of the day is often the most punctual one, as your plane is already there waiting for you.

-- If you are travelling somewhere cold, wear your bulkiest items from check-in through security.
-This will save you space in your carry-on luggage, plus you’ll be warm when you arrive.
+If you’re flying somewhere snowy, wear your bulkiest items through security (maybe not your skis though).
+This saves space in your carry-on luggage, plus you’ll be toasty warm when you arrive.